FieldFuzz: In Situ Blackbox Fuzzing of Proprietary Industrial Automation Runtimes via the Network: Fuzzing Control Application Binaries

-Fuzzing of IEC application binaries is a special case of component fuzzing since dedicated components control the execution of these binaries.
+We are now ready to demonstrate the application of FieldFuzz to the main goal of control application binary fuzzing.
 The compiled control application runs in the thread spawned by the \texttt{SysTask} component, which is not exported to the network and thus cannot be influenced directly.
-Instead, {\FRAMEWORKNAME} fuzzes the binary inside the runtime context by controlling its execution through the \texttt{CmpApp} component.
+Instead, FieldFuzz fuzzes the binary inside the runtime context by controlling its execution through the \texttt{CmpApp} component.
 The latter offers complete control over start, stop, cold reset, and single-cycle operations with the runtime.
-Table~\ref{table:commands} shows the IDs of the corresponding commands replicated for \texttt{CmpApp}.
+Table~\ref{table:commands} shows the commands replicated for \texttt{CmpApp}.

-To set up the experiment, {\FRAMEWORKNAME} utilizes the FRD to login into the device and start the control application.
-Next, {\FRAMEWORKNAME} takes over the execution control while providing fuzzing inputs for every scan cycle.
-Since {\FRAMEWORKNAME} has control over the scan cycle, it does not drop any inputs due to a lack of synchronization with the scan cycle.
-Finally, based on the status feedback received from the runtime, {\FRAMEWORKNAME} logs the crash input.
+To set up the experiment, FieldFuzz logs in to the device and starts the control application.
+Next, it takes over the execution control of the application while providing fuzzing inputs for every scan cycle.
+Since FieldFuzz has complete control over the scan cycle, it does not drop any inputs due to a lack of synchronization.
+Finally, it logs crash inputs based on the status feedback received.